sagan/simplegoproxy/README.md

 To get the encrypted form entrypoint url, use the `-encrypt` flag with `-sign` when signing an url using CLI; Or check the "Encrypt" checkbox in Admin UI.

 Note the "Modification parameters fronting" does not work with URL encryption -- the whole target url with all query parameters will be encrypted.
 The encrypted entrypoint url contains only one path segment, e.g.: `http://localhost:8380/abcdefghijklmnopqrstuvwxyz`.

+It's possible to prepand a fixed `eid` (encrypted url id) string to the beginning of the generated url to help you identify a encrypted url.
+To do it, input the "eid" in admin UI or use the `-eid <value>` CLI flag.
+The encrypted entrypoint url will have format `http://localhost:8380/myeid_abcdefghijklmnopqrstuvwxyz`.
+Only `[_a-zA-Z0-9]` (regexp) charasters is allowed in `eid`.

 The target urls are encrypted using "key" flag value as the cryptographic key.
 If you change the key, all previously generated entrypoint urls will be inaccessible.